ZachWatkins/zachwatkins.github.io/portfolio/procedural-art-generation/index.md

   });
 </script>

-Years ago, I played around with the idea of randomly generating abstract, non-representational, geometric art using JavaScript and SVG.
+Years ago (maybe 2016), I played around with the idea of randomly generating abstract, non-representational, geometric art using JavaScript and SVG.
 The idea was to codify certain design principles and parameters and then generate random values within those constraints.
 I really like the result and may revisit this in the future by adding some kind of animation.

 It's even interactive!
 Click and drag the shapes :thumbsup: